Debug Output

 DebugSolverState <: AbstractManoptSolverState

-The debug options append to any options a debug functionality, i.e. they act as a decorator pattern.
-Internally a Dictionary is kept that stores a DebugAction for several occasions using a Symbol as reference.
-The default occasion is :All and for example solvers join this field with :Start, :Step and :Stop at the beginning, every iteration or the end of the algorithm, respectively
+The debug state appends debug to any state, they act as a decorator pattern.
+Internally a dictionary is kept that stores a DebugAction for several occasions using a Symbol as reference.

 The original options can still be accessed using the get_state function.